JoyWang0320/Data-Mining_Credit-Card-Fraud-Detection/README.md

 ### Project Description
 Goal: To solve two main issues in credit card fraud detection - skewness of the data and cost-sensitivity

-•	Applied Logistic Regression, Decision Tree, Random Forest and **Ensemble Learning** Methods with hyper-parameter tuning on under-sampled and oversampled dataset, and improved performance by 25%
+•	Applied Logistic Regression, Decision Tree, Random Forest and **Ensemble Learning** Methods with hyper-parameter tuning on **under-sampled and oversampled dataset**, and improved performance by 25%

 •	Built Bayesian Minimum Risk models with fixed cost and real financial cost separately (**Cost-Sensitive Learning**), and improved performance by 35%
 ### Data